 In the Senate Chamber, 45m long and 17m wide, a stalagmite called Pillar of the Constitution is shown.
 This is one of several "world's largest stalagmite".
 Sometimes it is described as the largest pillar stalagmite in a public cave.
 But if this really is the largest or not, does not really matter: the 10m high and 20m wide stalagmite definitely is very impressive!
 A highlight is the Rothrock's Grand Cathedral, a huge chamber with the Monument Mountain, an enormous pile of rocks fallen from the ceiling of the cavern.
 Another feature are rare helictites in Crater Room.

-Unike the Small Wyandotte, this cave has lots of steps and visitors should wear appropriate shoes.
-It opens later in spring and closes earlier in autumn, as it is home to the endangered Indiana bat (Myotis sodalis) which hibernates in the cave.
+Unlike the Little Wyandotte, this cave has lots of steps and visitors should wear appropriate shoes.
+It is home to the endangered Indiana bat (Myotis sodalis) which hibernates in the cave.